MicrosoftDocs/minecraft-creator/creator/ScriptAPI/Minecraft/Block.md

 ---
-title: Minecraft.Block Class
-description: Contents of the Minecraft.Block class
+# DO NOT TOUCH — This file was automatically generated.
+See https://github.com/Mojang/MinecraftScriptingApiDocsGenerator to modify descriptions, examples, etc.
 author: jakeshirley
 ms.author: jashir
 ms.prod: Gaming
+title: Minecraft.Block Class
+description: Contents of the Minecraft.Block class.
 ---
 # Block Class